Fibrosis-Inflammation Lab

 Step 3: Recommended Two-Stage Strategy

-[!TIP] Best practice: Conduct initial screening with the UUO model for rapid results, then validate promising candidates using the adenine diet model or 5/6 nephrectomy model in a two-stage strategy.
-This approach is the most time- and cost-efficient.
-The rationale is analogous to the tiered use of CDA-HFD and GAN models in MASH drug discovery.
+[!TIP] A commonly used staged design: Conduct initial screening with the UUO model for rapid results, then validate promising candidates using the adenine diet model or 5/6 nephrectomy model in a two-stage strategy—a time- and cost-efficient approach in practice.
+The rationale parallels the tiered use of CDA-HFD and GAN models in MASH drug discovery.

 4. Endpoint Comparison